CATcher-org/CATcher/docs/developer-notes.md

      - User Team and Tutorial Information.
      - "Test Mode" activation by setting `test` property to `true`.
 3. Mock Service Injections
    - Data reflected in the environment file then assists the application replace the use of some existing services with those that bypass specific functions that are irrelevant to E2E Testing.
-This includes Authentication Bypassing, Backend API Simulation (so that tests can be carried out in isolationj) and others.
+This includes Authentication Bypassing, Backend API Simulation (so that tests can be carried out in isolation) and others.
    - These Service Injections are carried in the respective `*-module.ts` files with the help of Factories (located in `/src/app/core/services/factories`) that check the current build environment and make the Service Replacements accordingly.
 4. Browser Action Injections using Protractor
    - With the application ready for testing, we then utilize `Protractor` to devise test cases that are located in the `/e2e` directory.